How the U.S. Vaccine Rollout Looks Right Now

 It depends which vaccine you receive.

 If you are vaccinated with the Pfizer-BioNTech or Moderna shots, you will not be fully protected with one dose.
 Both are designed to be given in two separate doses, a few weeks apart.
 When you receive the first dose of a two-dose vaccine, it kick-starts your body’s immune system; the second significantly strengthens your immune response.
-Recent research out of Israel suggests the Pfizer-BioNTech vaccine is around 85% effective at preventing disease after a single dose, but to reap the full benefits, you need both.
+Recent research from the CDC says a single dose provides about 80% protection against infection, but "it's a bit of a tenuous 80%," according to National Institute of Allergy and Infectious Diseases Director Dr. Anthony Fauci.
+In other words, it's not clear how long that protection lasts.
+(Some recent research suggests at least 10 weeks, but more studies are required.)
+To get the vaccine's full benefits, you need both doses.

-However, a new single-shot vaccine produced by Johnson & Johnson has been authorized in the U.S.—studies show that it is 85% effective at preventing severe disease.
+Johnson & Johnson's shot, however, is meant to be given in a single dose.
+Studies show that it is 85% effective at preventing severe disease.

 Can I get a first dose of one vaccine, and a second dose of another?